Eta Crateris

 This star is faintly visible to the naked eye with an apparent visual magnitude of 5.17.
 With an annual parallax shift of 12.97 mas as seen from Earth, it is located around 280 light years from the Sun.
 At that distance, the visual magnitude is diminished by an extinction factor of 0.08 due to interstellar dust.
 The star is receding from the Sun with a radial velocity of +15 km/s.

-Eta Crateris is an ordinary A-type main sequence star with a stellar classification of A0 V. It is about 2.7 times the radius of the Sun and radiates 48.5 times the solar luminosity from its outer atmosphere at an effective temperature of 9,687 K. It 350 million years old and is spinning with a projected rotational velocity of 65 km/s.
+Eta Crateris is an ordinary A-type main sequence star with a stellar classification of A0 V. It has 2.55 times the mass and 2.47 times the radius of the Sun.
+It radiates 57 times the solar luminosity from its outer atmosphere at an effective temperature of 9,930 K. It is 350 million years old and is spinning with a projected rotational velocity of 65 km/s.